Droid-Rage-Robotics/Reefscape-3035/src/main/java/frc/robot/Notes.md

 - Pigeon has a 5A mini fuse
 - Limelight is powered by a 10A mini fuse
 - mini power module powered my a 12V 20A fuse
-- ethernet switch is powered by a 10A mini fuse
+- ethernet switch is powered by a 10A mini fuse - DO NOT USE
-- Radio power module is powered by a 10A mini fuse
+- Radio power module is powered by a 10A mini fuse - DO NOT USE
 - RoboRio has a 10A mini fuse
 - CANivore has a 10A mini fuse

+Setting Up Telemetry
+- Add FMS Info: In the left hand pane, select the Network Tables Tab.
+Scroll down to block of data titled FMSinfo, and drag